Coreness — Platform for Automation and AI Solutions

 🎯 System Actions Guide

-What it is: Complete reference of all available actions in the system.
+What it is: Reference of all actions in the system.

-Why you need it: When you know what you want to do in a scenario — send a message, delete it, process data through AI — here you'll find the needed action and all its parameters.
-This is the main reference for actions like send_message, delete_message, completion, validate, and others.
+Why you need it: Need to send a message, delete it, or call AI?
+Here you find each action and its parameters.
+Reference for send_message, delete_message, completion, validate, and more.

 What's inside: